capeprivacy/documentation/docs/cape-core/coordinator/local-cli.md

     cape coordinator start --file config.yaml
     ```

+    !!! note
         Cape Coordinator is now running in this window.
 If you close the terminal, or attempt further commands, you will stop Cape Coordinator.

 === "MacOS"
     1. Download the Cape binary